antholeole/nixconfig/README.md

 # Quick start (nixos)

 - `nix flake show` to see all outputs
-- `sudo nixos-rebuild switch --flake .#` (for example, kayak-asaki, for kayak on asahi linux)
+- `sudo nixos-rebuild switch --flake .#pc --impure`

 # HomeManager only: